+Maryland: Post University is exempt from licensure since it does not maintain physical facilities or offer instructional programs on the ground within the state.
 Please be aware that, if you live in Maryland and are enrolled in the B.S. in Child Studies, the program meets the education standards for the Connecticut State Department of Education's Early Childhood Teaching Credential and that those anticipating to seek licensure in the State of Maryland should consult with the Maryland State Department of Education to determine licensure requirements and eligibility.
 Also, due to state regulations, Post University offers Maryland residents an amended refund policy.
-If you are a student located in Maryland, please contact financial aid at 800.345.2562 for more information regarding Maryland's refund policy.
+If you are a student located in Maryland, please contact student accounts aid at 800.345.2562 for more information regarding Maryland's refund policy.